Bring Your Own Data (BYOD)

 Access and configuration requirements

-IAM permissions must allow the Ternary service account to read the data source
+IAM permissions must allow the Ternary service account to read the data source.

 • For Amazon S3, ensure the role used for Cost and Usage Reports also has access to the BYOD bucket or folder

-• For Azure Blob Storage, assign Storage Blob Data Reader on the container
+• For Azure Blob Storage, assign Storage Blob Data Reader on the container to the role used for configuring your Bill Export.

-• For Google Cloud Storage, grant permissions such as storage.objects.get, storage.objects.list, and resourcemanager.projects.get
+• For Google Cloud Storage, grant permissions such as storage.objects.get, storage.objects.list, and resourcemanager.projects.get to the service account email.

 • For BigQuery, grant bigquery.tables.getData on the target table